 Frequently Asked Questions

-- Who does the Office of the General Counsel represent?
+- Which entities does the Office of the General Counsel represent?

 - What type of legal services does the OGC provide?

 - Can I retain outside counsel for a university matter?

 - Can the OGC represent or give legal advice to individual faculty members or students on non–university matters?

 - Which lawyer at the OGC do I contact for my particular legal issue?